biovcnet/python/Lesson9OrdinationsForAmplicons_I/README.md

 ### This lesson:
-Using the below-lined MyBinder-content, we will:
+Using the below-linked MyBinder-content, we will:

 - clean up an OTU table and a categorical metadata table
 - transform the OTU table into a numerical matrix